 If so, we’re here to give you a bit of inspiration.

-Here are some of the best languages to learn in 2019, and why they’re useful:
+Read on for some of the top foreign languages to learn in 2023, and why they’re the most useful.

 The Arabic language is quickly becoming a seriously worthwhile investment for those hoping to reach the growing economies in the Middle East and Africa.

-According to the World Economic Forum, it’s the 5th most powerful language in the world, and it will probably continue to climb ranks as trade continues to expand to and from Arab nations.
+According to the World Economic Forum, it’s the fifth most powerful language in the world, and it will probably continue to climb ranks as trade continues to expand to and from Arab nations.

-This one turns out to be slightly controversial.
+So, French turns out to be a slightly controversial one.

 A 2014 New Republic article, for instance, claims that it’s time to stop pretending French is an important language for the world stage.